Channeled Messages and the Revelation: A Reading by the Light of Paper 110

 "Do not make the mistake of expecting to become strongly intellectually conscious of the outpoured Spirit of Truth.
 The spirit never creates a consciousness of himself, only a consciousness of Michael, the Son.
 From the beginning Jesus taught that the spirit would not speak of himself.
 The proof, therefore, of your fellowship with the Spirit of Truth is not to be found in your consciousness of this spirit but rather in your experience of enhanced fellowship with Michael."
 (194:2.4)

-The Spirit of Truth never points to itself.
-It points to Michael.
-A genuine spiritual circuit on this planet, by the revelation's own account, draws attention away from the messenger and toward the Son.
+The Spirit of Truth never points to itself; it points to Michael.
+By the revelation's own account, a genuine spiritual circuit on this planet draws attention away from the messenger and toward the Son.
 A transmission that draws attention toward its own transmitter, its own organization, its own paid resources, and its own brand is therefore moving in the opposite direction from the only spirit-circuit the revelation says is operative here.

-This is the standard the revelation gives us.
-Not that celestial contact is impossible.
-Direct verbal contact is rare, episodic, prone to garbling, recovered through service rather than transcription, easily mistaken for the activity of one's own deep mind, and identifiable in part by whether it draws attention to itself or to Michael.
-With these tests in hand, we can read the documents.
+Taken together, these four authors give us a single, coherent standard.
+Celestial contact is not impossible; but direct verbal contact is rare, episodic, prone to garbling, recovered through service rather than transcription, easily mistaken for the activity of one's own deep mind, and identifiable in part by whether it draws attention to itself or to Michael.
+With those tests in hand, we can read the documents.

 II.
 The architectural problem the rebellion created

-There is a second layer to the question that most contemporary "transmission" movements skip past, and it is the layer that most directly applies to claims like "Machiventa Melchizedek is broadcasting on Zoom."
+There is a second layer to the question that most contemporary transmission movements skip past, and it bears most directly on a claim like "Machiventa Melchizedek is broadcasting on Zoom."
+The first layer concerned the human receiver.
+This one concerns the planet's wiring.

 "Rebellion by a Planetary Prince instantly isolates his planet; the local spiritual circuits are immediately severed.
 Only a bestowal Son can re-establish interplanetary lines of communication on such a spiritually isolated world."
 (35:9.9)

-What does the revelation say is operating in place of those severed circuits?
-Two things.
-First, the indwelling Adjuster, the bestowal of the Father within every normal-minded mortal child of the realm.
-Second, the Spirit of Truth, the bestowal of Michael poured out at Pentecost.
-These are the two spiritual realities that bypass quarantine, because they are not network broadcasts.
-They are interior bestowals.
-The Father within and the Spirit of Truth are how the planet communicates spiritually with the wider universe at present, and both operate on the side of the human soul, not from the side of an external celestial broadcast through a designated channeler.
+What, then, operates in place of the severed circuits?
+The revelation names two realities, and the nature of both is the decisive point.
+The first is the indwelling Adjuster, the bestowal of the Father within every normal-minded mortal child of the realm.
+The second is the Spirit of Truth, the bestowal of Michael poured out at Pentecost.
+Neither is a network broadcast.
+Both are interior bestowals that operate on the side of the human soul, not from the side of an external celestial transmitter relayed through a designated mortal.
+They bypass quarantine precisely because they are not the kind of thing quarantine severs.

 III.
 The Daniel Raphael / "Machiventa" transcript